 Azar Mahmoudian is guest curating film screenings to take place in Spring 2021.
-These will be free and open to all attend, with the programme available in early 2021.
+These will be free and open to all.

-- Papers given by Nina Power and Michaela Crimmin, RCA, at 2-day conference, Conviviality and the Institutional, Museum of Art Architecture and Technology and at Universidade Católica Portuguesa, Lisbon, 4-5 December 2017
+Michaela Crimmin and Nina Power presented papers at Conviviality and the Institutional, a two day 4Cs conference held at the Museum of Art, Architecture and Technology and at Universidade Católica Portuguesa in Lisbon, 4-5 December 2017.

 - 2-minute introduction to the Residency